b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

-To reduce the number of partial solutions to consider, we introduce the notion of a type of a color class in a partial $b$-coloring of $G_t$.
-If two color classes are of the same type, then they are interchangeable with respect to any extension that may complete the partial $b$-coloring to the remainder of the graph, both in terms of whether or not the coloring is proper as well as whether or not it has $b$-vertices for all colors.
+To obtain an efficient algorithm, we require a compact representation of the partial $b$-colorings of each subgraph $G_t$ associated with a node $t \in V(T)$.
+To that end, we introduce the notion of a \emph{$t$-signature} of a partial $b$-coloring.
+Two partial $b$-colorings with the same $t$-signature will be interchangeable for the sake of our algorithm, therefore the number of table entries at each node $t$ will be bounded by the number of $t$-signatures.

+Let $(\calC, B)$ be a partial $b$-coloring of $G_t$.
+For $(\calC, B)$ to be extended to a $b$-coloring $(\calC', B')$ of the entire graph $G$, we have to ensure that two things happen for each color class $C \in \calC$: \begin{enumerate} \item The extension of $C$ in $\calC'$ is an independent set in $G$. \item There is a witness $b$-vertex in $B'$ for the extension of $C$ in $\calC'$. \end{enumerate}

+The $t$-signature has to represent a partial $b$-coloring faithfully enough so that we can keep track of all the ways in which the above two conditions can be satisfied for each of its color classes `in the future'.
+At the same time, its definition has to enable us to significantly compress the information about partial $b$-colorings of $G_t$.
+This happens in the following way.
+We categorize color classes of partial $b$-colorings of $G_t$ according to \emph{$t$-types}.
+If two color classes $C_1$, $C_2$ of a partial $b$-coloring $(\calC, B)$ have the same $t$-type, then the above two conditions can be satisfied for $C_1$ and $C_2$ by extensions of $(\calC, B)$ in the exact same ways.
+This allows us to forget about the `names' of the color classes in a partial $b$-coloring, but instead to only remember for each $t$-type how many color classes with that type there are.
+This is precisely the information that is stored in a $t$-signature.

+Now, if we can bound the number of $t$-types by some function of the module-width $\givenmw$, say~$f(w)$, then the number of $t$-signatures is upper bounded by $k^{f(w)} \le n^{f(w)}$.
+(There are at most $k$ colors, so in particular there are at most $k$ colors with a given $t$-type.)
+This translates directly to an upper bound on the number of table entries in the dynamic programming algorithm, which, up to some constants in the degree of the polynomial, bounds the runtime of the resulting algorithm.

+Let us discuss the information that goes into the definition of a $t$-type.
 Let $C$ be a color class in a partial $b$-coloring $(\calC, B)$ of $G_t$.
-First, we record whether or not $B$ contains a partial $b$-vertex of $C$.
 To keep track of which vertices from $\overline{V_t}$ can be added to $C$ without introducing a coloring conflict, it suffices to store which equivalence classes of $\sim_t$ have vertices in $C$,\footnote{This is similar to the algorithm of Wanke for \textsc{Graph Coloring} on graphs of bounded NLC-width~\cite{Wan94}.} since all vertices in a given equivalence class have the same neighbors in $\overline{V_t}$.
+This way we can ensure that condition~\ref{enum:bcol:cond:A} is satisfied.